andywilsonuk/StringTokenFormatter/README.md

 Defines the prefix for `HierarchicalTokenValueContainer` instances.
 Default `.` (period).

 See also [Token Value Container Builder](#building-composite-token-value-containers).

+# Exceptions

+`TokenContainerException` - thrown when data passed to container constructor is invalid

+`ParserException` - general problem parsing the template string into an `InterpolatedString`

+`ExpanderException` - general problem expanding the `InterpolatedString` into the resultant string

+`UnresolvedTokenException` - the token cannot be found in the container

+`MissingValueConverterException` - the token value does not match any of the [value converters](#value-converters)

+`TokenValueFormatException` - the token value failed to format

+The base exception from which these inherit is `StringTokenFormatterException`.

 # Creating a custom `ITokenValueContainer`